davidwarshawsky/Easy-Apply-Automater/README.md

 This Chrome extension streamlines the job application process on LinkedIn by automating certain actions.
 Below are the key files:

+##Future Features
+1. Scroll to load all jobs on page when first starting.
+2. Go to next page of jobs.
+3. Save questions and answers for later.
+4. Fix timing to be exact for clicking of buttons.
+5. Random timing just to be safe.

 ## Files

 ### 1. Popup.html